aeternity/protocol/contracts/aevm.md

 [TODO: Full description of the WTFVM]

-## The Aeternity Virtual Machine AEVM
+## The AEternity Virtual Machine AEVM

 The AEVM is a version of the EVM: https://github.com/ethereum/yellowpaper

-The AEVM is emulated inside the AEtherium node an no marshallling of arguments, code and data is necessary.
+The AEVM is emulated inside the Ethereum node an no marshaling of arguments, code and data is necessary.
 This makes for fast upstart and faster execution of most smaller contracts.

 There are a few differences between the EVM and the AEVM.

-The SELFDESTRUCT instruction is not immediate, instead the contract is set in a disabled state where neither new contractracts nor call transactions can call the contract directly.
-When all other contracts reffering to a disabled contract are fully disabled the contract is disabled.
+The SELFDESTRUCT instruction is not immediate, instead the contract is set in a disabled state where neither new contracts nor call transactions can call the contract directly.
+When all other contracts referring to a disabled contract are fully disabled the contract is disabled.

 [TODO: Describe these instructions.]